AB-Ares/Displacement_strain-planet/README.md

 ## Extra
 If you are interested in calculating gravity & topography global/localized admittances, you should check my [Py_Admittance](https://github.com/AB-Ares/Py_Admittance) package.

 If you are interested in calculating yield strength envelopes, temperature profiles, and heat flows from elastic thickness check my [Te_HF_Conversion](https://github.com/AB-Ares/Te_HF_Conversion) package.
-You can also compute global/localized gravity and topography admittances using [Py_Admittance](https://github.com/AB-Ares/Py_Admittance) package.